manu0396/PetFinder/README.md

-# Image Search App ✔️
+# PetFinder ✔️

-#### A simple Image Search App 📱 built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗
+#### A App 📱 built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗

 The App is using the [Unsplash Api] to searching and loading images.